-- MK Camp is a safe space. - We will treat each other with respect and kindness. - We will respect other people's belongings and the camp facilities. - We will stay with our team and/or counselor at all times unless instructed to do otherwise. - We will stay in groups of 4 or more and be inclusive to those around us. - We will not leave campus unless there is an emergency and that will be in the company of the camp director or co director and with the permission of a guardian. - MK Camp is a physical space. - We will participate in all the activities planned with positive attitudes, to the best of our abilities. - We will use our bodies in positive ways and be careful of those around us. - We will adhere to the dress code - Shoes will be worn at all times outside of the dorm - Tennis shoes or other sports shoe for games - Shorts should be to mid thigh or longer - Shirts are to be worn at all times - All clothing should be free of inappropriate insignia - Swimming/Water Activities - Chest, Stomach, and upper thighs should be covered either with tank tops and shorts or the bathing suit itself. - Swimming shoes are encouraged but not required.
-Some form of footwear is required. - MK Camp is a spiritual space. - We will spend time daily working on our relationship with Christ. - We will leave our electronics at home so that we can hear what God is trying to teach us. - We will participate in daily learning activities and do our best to worship God and absorb all that He is teaching us.
+- 1. MK Camp is a safe space. - a.
+We will treat each other with respect and kindness. - b.
+We will respect other people's belongings and the camp facilities. - c.
+We will stay with our team and/or counselor at all times unless instructed to do otherwise. - d.
+We will stay in groups of 4 or more and be inclusive to those around us. - e.
+We will not leave campus unless there is an emergency and that will be in the company of the camp director or co director and with the permission of a guardian. - 2.
+MK Camp is a physical space. - a.
+We will participate in all the activities planned with positive attitudes, to the best of our abilities. - b.
+We will use our bodies in positive ways and be careful of those around us. - c.
+We will adhere to the dress code - i.
+Shoes will be worn at all times outside of the dorm - ii.
+Tennis shoes or other sports shoe for games - iii.
+Shorts should be to mid thigh or longer - iv.
+Shirts are to be worn at all times - v.
+All clothing should be free of inappropriate insignia - vi.
+Swimming - 1.
+Chest, Stomach, and upper thighs should be covered either with tank tops and shorts or the bathing suit itself. - 2.
+Swimming shoes are encouraged for walking to the pool but not required.
+Some form of footwear is required. - 3.
+MK Camp is a spiritual space. - a.
+We will spend time daily working on our relationship with Christ. - b.
+We will leave our electronics at home so that we can hear what God is trying to teach us. - c.
+We will participate in daily learning activities and do our best to worship God and absorb all that He is teaching us.